fallaciousreasoning/apracticalguidetoevil/Pale Lights.md

 They always had favors to call on, and they were more than willing to cover for the Skiritai if they got to speak for both of the Guildhouse’s guilds in exchange.

 Their representative on the committee was Captain Isoke Falade, a seemingly frail old woman in her seventies wearing humble grey robes.
 Her head was nearly shaved and she looked half-blind, pale cataracts in both her eyes, but she was always smiling and cocking her head to the side as if she could hear things no one else did.
-Given that she was rumored to be one of the most skilled signifers alive, that was entirely possible.
+Given that she was rumored to be one of the most skilled signifiers alive, that was entirely possible.

 Despite the seemingly low rank, Isoke Falade had in her time served as Captain-General to the infamous Dawnchasers and survived a decade attached to the court of the High Queen.
 Long before Rhiannon’s time, so Osian’s sister never knew her, but no one survived at the feet of the Queen Perpetual without learning how to get their hands dirty.
 A good thing, that.
 Angharad was headed for the Skiritai Guild, so Captain Falade would be on his side for the coming review.

 That and he had bribed her personally, as well as the Skiritai who’d recommended his niece.
 It always paid to be sure, usually in gold.

-Osian’s eyes moved to his other ally in the room, seated besides the signifer.
+Osian’s eyes moved to his other ally in the room, seated besides the signifier.
 Professor Fenhua He was Peiling Society, not Umuthi like him, but the College always stuck together against outsiders – especially around budget time.
 Fenhua was a tall and willowy beauty, their long dark hair flowing behind their back as they offered a sunny smile.
 Their robes were pristine silk in the traditional Jigong fashion, with billowing sleeves and discreet touches of color, every part of them meticulously neat.

 Fenhua He’s specialty was epistemological foundationals – attempting to establish objective truths about the aether – and that was as much of an opposite from Osian’s work in the Clockwork Cathedral as one could find but they got on well regardless.
 Sharing a war room during the hunt for the Hull Breaker had left them with some ties of friendship, at it had most who took part in those months of horror.
 Fenhua caught his eye and winked, forcing Osian to swallow a grin.